Belmopan Entry Requirements

 Prohibited Items

-• Illegal drugs and narcotics - zero tolerance policy with severe penalties
+• Illegal drugs - zero tolerance policy with severe penalties

-• Endangered species products - protected under CITES (ivory, turtle shells, certain corals)
+• Endangered wildlife products - protected under CITES

 Restricted Items